-This document was last revised or approved by the OASIS Open Services for Lifecycle Collaboration (OSLC) OP on the above date.
+This document was last revised or approved by the membership of OASIS on the above date.
 The level of approval is also listed above.
 Check the "Latest stage" location noted above for possible later revisions of this document.
 Any other numbered Versions and other technical work produced by the Open Project are listed at https://open-services.net/about/.
 Comments on this work can be provided by opening issues in the project repository or by sending email to the project's public comment list oslc-op@lists.oasis-open-projects.org.
+The English version of this specification is the only normative version.
+Non-normative translations may also be available.
 Note that any machine-readable content (Computer Language Definitions) declared Normative for this Work Product is provided in separate plain text files.
 In the event of a discrepancy between any such plain text file and display content in the Work Product's prose narrative document(s), the content in the separate plain text file prevails.
 Citation format: